 Book Fairs/Curriculum Sales

-Each year, Compass hosts three large book fairs and resource sales that are open to the homeschool community!
+Each year, Compass hosts 2-3 large book fairs and resource sales that are open to the homeschool community!

 Usborne Book Fair

-Annually on the last Wednesday of September, Compass hosts a giant Usborne Book Fair from 9:30 am – 4:00 pm in the Compass entryway.
+Annually during the last week of September, Compass hosts a giant Usborne Book Fair from 9:30 am – 4:00 pm in the Compass Commons.
 Special offers and discounts are available to homeschool families.
 Hundreds of books are on display and can be browsed in person.
 Books can be purchased on the spot from the book fair inventory, and other resources can be ordered and delivered to Compass with no shipping fees.

 Usborne Books specializes in educational and entertaining books with over 2,000 titles available.
 Usborne books are widely regarded for their quality bindings, thorough content, lavish illustrations, and detailed photographs- they even carry a guarantee!
 Usborne titles are frequently cited by other sources and referenced in homeschool resource guides.
 Usborne educational consultants with more than 30 years experience are on hand to make recommendations for different reading levels and personal interests!